aai210/Expression-Maya/README.md

 *90 - Is amplitude

 *pCylinder1.Amplitude - If we add an attribute to object settings.
-We will also be able to edit expression through properties of object or to create animation through keys.
+Then we will also be able to edit expression through properties of object or to create animation through keys.
+The expression will look like this.